zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 export default App;
 ```
-This is my recommended way of using remote modules as this give us ability to handle network related issues and performance related issues.
+This is my recommended way of using remote modules as this gives us the ability to handle network-related issues and performance-related issues.

-**NOTE**: _if you prefer to implement this using typescript make sure you add a custom type declaration file to your source root and add the name of the remotes config as a module. file can be named something like `module.d.ts` ._
+**NOTE**: _If you prefer to implement this using typescript make sure you add a custom type declaration file to your source root and add the name of the remotes config as a module. the file can be named something like `module.d.ts` ._

 ```typescript
 declare module 'sharedComp/*' {}